 The author Pearl Buck has won the Pulitzer Prize for Fiction and the Nobel Prize for Literature for this book.

 CLASSICS are more than books that have stood the test of time.
-They are stories that impart timeless themes, that contain universal truths, and provide rich literary experiences year after year and generation after generation.
+They are stories that impart timeless themes, contain universal truths, and provide rich literary experiences year after year and generation after generation.

 However, many classics may be inaccessible to contemporary readers.
 Obsolete words, outmoded expressions, difficult sentence construction, and unfamiliar settings can place classics out of the reach of many students, especially those with special needs.